双指针技巧秒杀七道链表题目

 steps are essentially the fast

-Assume the distance from the meeting point to the start of the cycle is m
+Assume the distance from the meeting point to the start of the loop is m

-.
-From the diagram, the distance from the head node head
+pointer, the distance from the loop's start to the head node head

 .
-This means if you move k - m
+This means if we move forward k - m

 steps from head

-steps from the meeting point, you will also reach the start of the cycle.
-Referring to the fast
+steps from the meeting point, we also reach the loop's start.
+Based on the diagram with the fast

-steps will return to the meeting point, so moving k - m
+steps brings us back to the meeting point, so moving k - m

-Therefore, if we reset one of the fast or slow pointers to head
+Therefore, if we redirect one of the fast or slow pointers to head

-and move both pointers at the same speed, they will meet again after k - m
+, and let both pointers move at the same speed, they will meet at the loop's start after k - m

 Do Two Linked Lists Intersect?

-This is an interesting problem, also known as LeetCode Problem 160 "Intersection of Two Linked Lists".
-The function signature is as follows:
+This is an interesting problem, also known as LeetCode Problem 160 "Intersection of Two Linked Lists," with the function signature as follows:

 ListNode getIntersectionNode(ListNode headA, ListNode headB);